 With regards to lifestyle, the city doesn’t disappoint either.
 One must-see area that sums upShanghaiis the famous Xin Tien Di district.
 This part of town is a classic example of howShanghaihas tried to preserve its cultural past amidst the frantic pace of modern living.
 Here you will find buildings that retain their historic integrity juxtaposed against the futuristic skyline.
 Some of the coolest restaurants, bars and cafes in the entire city lie within this area, and for a westerner, unaccustomed to this fusion of new and ancient Chinese life, it can be a very rewarding experience.

 Teaching English in Shanghai

 Teaching English in Shanghai wouldn’t have been a great experience 5 years ago, but today it offers so much more.
-The Chinese are defining a new future for themselves, and Shanghaiis their vision of city-life in the 21st century.
-Everything seems new, and that which is not, seems well maintained.
-The town is proud of its achievements, but there is not time for resting on ones laurels.
+The Chinese are defining a new future for themselves, and Shanghai is their vision of city life in the 21st century.
+Everything seems new, and that which does not seems well maintained.
+The town is proud of its achievements, but there is no time for resting on one’s laurels.
 The Shanghainese are keen to advance and one popular way of doing so is to learn English.
 It seems like a city-wide obsession to have some grasp of English these days and (in true Chinese fashion) hard work and discipline will bring the prize they seek.
 This makes the demand for English teachers higher than ever, and pay scales are reaching levels that make many in the industry stop and look.
 Add to that the opportunity to immerse oneself in Chinese culture while still living in a very western-like environment and you can see why Shanghai is becoming such an attractive option.